Without Prejudice

 Quotes from interviews:

--"He should have an idea of what he wants and how to get it.
-A person with a picture in his head and an understanding of the situation"
+-"He should have a vision of what he wants and how to get it.
+A person with a clear picture in his mind and an understanding of the situation"

 Main Desirable Traits of an Opposition Leader